 LC: Do you have any other advice for photographers, especially potential emerging talents who feel a bit unsure of themselves?

 AR: Something I always like to emphasize is that “emerging talents” do not necessarily have to be young.
 There are many photographers who work for years in one method and then change paths, achieving great results as a result.
-One good example is Donald Weber, whose project “War Sand” was exhibited at Cortona this year.
+One good example is Donald Weber, whose project “War Sand” was exhibited at Cortona in 2017.
 Weber began his photographic career as a photojournalist (and before that, studied architecture).
 Early on, he traveled to Ukraine and was photographing the protests and obvious centers of attention.
 Very quickly, he realized that this wasn’t the story he wanted to tell.
 He turned around and started looking behind the scenes.
 It was when he turned around that he discovered that much more interesting things were happening.
 So: always be open to changing your vision, your approach, your intended goal.
 Remain aware of what’s going on—including what’s behind you!
 Move that neck, turn your head!